restyled-io/restyled.io-static/content/docs/Common-Errors.md

 Note that `disable-next-binding` on works on top-level bindings.
 Attractive as it may be, you can't disable a specific binding within a `where` or `let`.

-## Restyled keeps removing shebangs
+## Brittany: Restyled keeps removing shebangs

 If you edit a
 ["Stack Script"](https://docs.haskellstack.org/en/stable/GUIDE/#script-interpreter),